Last Updated on 27th June 2022

-As we get closer to summer holidays, many platforms have begun to release more features and updates that claim to help parents and carers protect younger users.
-Instagram is the most recent to do this, with many features building on its promise to improve the impact the platform has after significant negative press.
+Many of today’s most popular platforms have begun to release more and more features and updates that claim to help parents and carers protect younger users.
+Instagram has been releasing updates almost monthly, with many features building on its promise to improve the impact the platform has after significant negative press.

-According to Ofcom, over 80% of young people use social media apps and platforms every single day.
-With Instagram being one of the most popular, it’s important to be mindful of every update.
-We’ve taken a look at Instagram’s latest updates to help parents, carers, and safeguarding professionals be aware of the safety features available to them on the app – and to know how effective these settings actually are.
+According to Ofcom, 99% of UK children went online in 2021, with 62% saying they had more than one online profile.
+With Instagram being one of the most popular online platforms, it’s important to be mindful of every update they release.
+We’ve taken a look at the latest Instagram updates to help parents, carers, and safeguarding professionals be aware of the safety features available to them on the app – and to know how effective these settings actually are.

 What is it?

-Instagram has been releasing different types of parental controls since the start of the year, and has finally released its promised ‘Supervision’ tools.
-This new set of safety settings was launched in the UK on June 14th, 2022.
+Instagram has been releasing different types of parental controls since the start of 2022, and has finally released a comprehensive parents’ guide and education hub within their ‘Supervision’ tools, launched in the UK on 14th June, 2022.
+Parent company Meta calls this collection of parental controls ‘Family Center’.

 How it works

-Before parents can implement Instagram’s Supervision feature, an ‘invitation link’ must be sent to the young person’s account.
+Before parents can implement Family Center, an ‘invitation link’ must be sent to the young person’s account.
 It is the young person’s decision to accept – a parent or carer cannot enforce this without their permission.
 To ensure you maintain a healthy relationship and ensure boundaries remain in place, discuss this option with the young person in your care first.

 Instagram’s Supervision features include: